 From the answers of the participants of the survey we observe that almost half of them strongly disagree with the idea that gender violence begins when your partner hits you, while around 25% agrees.
 In the second phase even more people disagree with the statement in question (77,5% compared to 72,6% in the beginning).
+In the third phase we have a shift towards milder opinions, but disagreement to the statement of the questions still prevails.

 No statistically significant difference was found neither because of gender nor because of age in the answers regarding when gender violence begins.
 However, in the second phase a statistically significant difference in the answers because of gender is revealed (p<.05); girls seem more strongly persuaded that gender violence doesn't begin with hits from the partner, while boys gave more scattered answers (although they too display a tendency towards disagreement to the statement).
 Age, in the second phase, continued not playing a significant role in the configuration of the answers.
+The third phase produced different conclusions; gender played no statistically significant role, but there was a statistically significant difference between the age groups (p<.001) regarding gender violence.
+Younger respondents were clearly opposed to the statement that gender violence begins when your partner hits you, while older respondents (16-18 years of age) gave more scattered answers.